vsnain/AutoApply/README.md

 ## Under construction

-* Linkedin functionality
+* questions.js : Grabs all the questions from indeed applications, asks the user to answer them, and then uses those answers for future applications.
-* Saving questions into a database, asking the user for answers, and then giving those answers in applications
+* linkedin.js : Same functionality for linkedin easy apply jobs.
-* Using LLMs to answer questions, or to match JD against the resume(Apply jobs that are 80% match)
+* chatgpt.js : Hard to implement(OpenAI has weird defenses).
+Wanted to open chatgpt, check the JD against the resume, and apply only if the JD is an 80% match.
+Maybe we can use an LLM API that is free?

 ## Bugs/Broken code